vfarcic/devops24/manuscript/01-sts-story.md

 **Sarah**: That sounds like a good plan.
 We are moving away from company-wide Jenkins shared among many teams.
 Each team should be in charge of their own instance, and your idea is very well aligned with ours.
 By giving each team their own instance, we'll provide more freedom and isolate problems we are experiencing with the shared instances.

 **John**: Before we move into CD with Jenkins, we still need to scale our MongoDB instance.
 In our PoC cluster, we are running only a single DB replica.
 Since we already have the database defined as a Kubernetes Deployment with a PersistentVolume, it should be relatively simple to scale it up by increasing the number of replicas.
 The only thing left to figure out is how to create a MongoDB replica set.
 I'm confident it'll be relatively easy.
-Once we're done with scaling and DB replica set, we can focus on Jenkins and continuous deployment processes.
+Once we're done with scaling and the DB replica set, we can focus on Jenkins and continuous deployment processes.

 Up until this moment, Eva was silent.
 It seemed like she's not even paying attention.
 All of a sudden, she changed her expression.
 It's as if John's words woke her up from a trance.